Donald Trump seeks Section 232 investigation in move toward auto import tariffs

 “There will be big news coming soon for our great American Autoworkers.
 After many decades of losing your jobs to other countries, you have waited long enough!” he tweeted in the morning.

-The move could free Mr. Trump to slap tariffs on U.S. cars made in Mexico — something he has threatened to do to fix the loss of American manufacturing jobs from the North American Free Trade Agreement.
+The move could free Mr. Trump to slap tariffs on cars made in Mexico by Detroit’s “Big Three” — something he has threatened to do to fix the loss of American manufacturing jobs from the North American Free Trade Agreement.

 Mr. Trump’s past use of tariffs and threats of tariffs irked free trade advocates, including many in his Republican Party.
 The tariffs he threatened on $150 billion worth of Chinese imports stoked fears of a trade war between the world’s two largest economies, but both sides have backed off tariffs for ongoing trade talks.